Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Implementation Details

 We fine-tune the Chameleon-7B checkpoint from the Anole-7B version \citep{chern2024anole}.
 The model is trained on a combined dataset from Action-Genome, Kubric, MagicBrush, Something-Something from AURORA's annotated trajectories, together with 7K trajectories from Movements-in-Time, 7K trajectories from UCF-101 and 7K trajectories from Kinetics700, formatted as the image editing task.
 Again, we downsample Kubric's trajectories to 10K.
 Training is conducted for 40 epochs with a batch size of 96 using the AdamW optimiser and a cosine learning rate scheduler (learning rate of 5e-4, 400 warm-up steps).
 We use mixed-precision training with bfloat16 and apply LoRA \citep{hulora} for efficient fine-tuning (rank 16, $\alpha=32$, dropout 0.05).
 We only train the model with the truncated loss from the completion part, but we weight the image tokens using L$_2$ strategy as introduced in Section~\ref{sec:methodology}.
 We use 4 NVIDIA-H100-80GB-HBM3 GPUs with DeepSpeed for distributed training.
 We use the same hyperparameters as C-FT during the inference time.

-\subsubsection{Computing Resources}
+\subsection{Computing Resources}

 All training experiments were conducted on a compute node equipped with 4× NVIDIA H100 80GB GPUs, 256 CPU cores, and 256GB of memory.
-The total GPU hours required for training C-FT, CWM, and CDM were approximately 200, 400, and 100 hours, respectively.
+The total GPU hours required for training C-FT, C-FDM, and IDM were approximately 200, 400, and 100 hours, respectively.

 For inference, we used a single NVIDIA A100 80GB GPU with 8 CPU cores and 128GB memory.
-Inference for C-FT and CWM takes approximately 1 GPU hour per model.
+Inference for C-FT and C-FDM takes approximately 1 GPU hour per model.
 When applying verification with $K=8$, inference time increases to around 8 GPU hours.
-CDM only takes around 0.3 GPU hours for inference.
+IDM only takes around 0.3 GPU hours for inference.

-\subsubsection{Assets and Licenses}
+\subsection{Assets and Licenses}

 In this section, we list the public assets we used in this paper and the corresponding links.

 \textbf{Datasets.} We include the detailed license and URL for the datasets we used in this paper. \begin{itemize} \item \textsc{Aurora} and \textsc{Aurora-Bench} \citep{krojer2024aurora}: MIT license, the reader can find the corresponding version we use in this paper in \url{https://github.com/McGill-NLP/AURORA}. \item Movements-in-Time \citep{monfortmoments-MIT}: BSD-2-Clause license and its own License for Non-Commercial Use, the reader can find the corresponding version we use in this paper in \url{http://moments.csail.mit.edu/}. \item UCF-101 \citep{soomro2012ucf101}: unknown license, the reader can find the corresponding version we use in this paper in \url{https://huggingface.co/datasets/flwrlabs/ucf101}. \item Kinetics700 \citep{kinetics700, carreira2019kinetics700Note}: Creative Commons Attribution 4.0 International License, the reader can find the corresponding version we use in this paper in \url{https://research.google/pubs/the-kinetics-human-action-video-dataset/}. \item EPIC-Kitchens \citep{damen2018epic-kitchens}: Creative Commons Attribution-NonCommercial 4.0 International License, the reader can find the corresponding version we use in this paper in \url{https://epic-kitchens.github.io/}. \end{itemize}